Ali-Mikael/Pen-testing/h6-shells.md

 <img width="948" height="224" alt="2026-05-01-19:29:33" src="https://github.com/user-attachments/assets/7f013b43-060f-43b5-b046-a6a82179ed2b" />

-> "A powerful command and control framework designed to provide advanced capabilities for covertly managing and controlling remote systems" [3]
+Sliver is a "powerful command and control framework designed to provide advanced capabilities for covertly managing and controlling remote systems".[3]

-## Install on kali:
+## Install it on Kali:
 ```bash
 $ sudo apt update && sudo apt install sliver -y
 # OR